muratulashozturk/fake-address-generator/README.md

+# fakeaddressgenerator.com has been shut down.
+This project is not active anymore.

 # fake-address-generator
 You can generate fake or real random address from [fakeaddressgenerator.com](https://fakeaddressgenerator.com).<br/>
 With this module, you can access informations programmatically.